Key highlights

 - BASF's new plant in Ludwigshafen will produce electronic grade ammonium hydroxide.

-- Operations are set to begin in 2027.
+- Operations are expected to start in 2027.

-New Plant Announcement
+New Plant Construction

-BASF has announced the construction of a new Electronic Grade Ammonium Hydroxide (NH4OH EG) plant in Ludwigshafen, Germany.
+BASF is constructing a new Electronic Grade Ammonium Hydroxide (NH4OH EG) plant in Ludwigshafen, Germany.
 This facility will support semiconductor manufacturing processes such as wafer cleaning and etching.

 Operational Timeline

-Industry Demand
+Market Demand

 Technological Impact